TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 2. Load the style by following the installation instructions.
 3. Go to `View` > `Map Paint Styles`.
 4. In the Map Paint Styles panel, find the MTB Trailmap Style.
 5. Click on the wrench icon next to the style name to open the style settings.
-Optionally, you can right click the style name and find the menu from there.
+Optionally, you can right-click the style name and find the menu from there.
 6. Here, you can see various toggle options:

-- **Display MTB Difficulty Scale**: Toggle the display of color-coded MTB difficulty scale on paths.
+- **Display MTB Difficulty on Paths:** Toggle the display of color-coded MTB difficulty scale on paths.
+This setting shows the trail difficulty levels using different colors based on the `mtb:scale` tag.
+This feature closely replicates Trailmap.fi.
-- **Text for MTB Difficulty**: Toggle the display of MTB difficulty scale text over the paths.
+- **Text for MTB Difficulty on Paths:** Toggle the display of MTB difficulty scale text over the paths.
+This setting adds text labels indicating the difficulty level of the trails. **Note:** This feature is not available on Trailmap.fi.
+Disabling this option will provide a more Trailmap-like experience.
+However, enabling it can help quickly identify trail difficulties with text labels.
-- **Display MTB Uphill Difficulty Scale**: Toggle the display of the color-coded MTB uphill difficulty scale next to the paths.
+- **Display MTB Uphill Difficulty on Separate Paths:** Toggle the display of the color-coded MTB uphill difficulty scale next to the paths.
+This setting shows uphill difficulty levels using different colors based on the `mtb:scale:uphill` tag on a separate line adjacent to the main path. **Note:** This feature is not available on Trailmap.fi.
+Disabling this option will provide a more Trailmap-like experience.
+Enabling it can help mountain bikers prepare for challenging uphill sections.
-- **Text for MTB Uphill Difficulty**: Toggle the display of MTB uphill difficulty scale text next to the paths.
+- **Text for MTB Uphill Difficulty on Separate Paths:** Toggle the display of MTB uphill difficulty scale text next to the paths.
+This setting adds text labels indicating the uphill difficulty level of the trails on a separate line adjacent to the main path. **Note:** This feature is not available on Trailmap.fi.
+Disabling this option will provide a more Trailmap-like experience.
+Enabling it provides clear indications of uphill challenges.
-- **Display surface on a separate path**: Toggle the display of surface information on a separate path layer next to the paths.
+- **Display Surface on Separate Paths:** Toggle the display of surface information on a separate path layer next to the paths.
+This setting shows surface types such as paved, gravel, or dirt on a separate line adjacent to the main path. **Note:** This feature is not available on Trailmap.fi.
+Disabling this option will provide a more Trailmap-like experience.
+Enabling it helps users understand the trail surfaces more clearly.
-- **Display surface on paths**: Toggle the display of surface information directly on the paths.
-Note that the surface coloring can't be seen if the MTB Difficulty Scale option is enabled.
+- **Display Surface on Paths:** Toggle the display of surface information directly on the paths.
+This setting overlays the surface type information on the same line as the paths. **Note that the surface coloring can't be seen if the MTB Difficulty Scale option is enabled.** **Note:** This feature is not available on Trailmap.fi.
+Disabling this option will provide a more Trailmap-like experience.
+Enabling it provides detailed surface information directly on the trails.
-- **Text for surface**: Toggle the display of surface-type text next to the paths.
+- **Text for Surface on Paths:** Toggle the display of surface-type text next to the paths.
+This setting adds text labels indicating the type of surface (e.g., paved, gravel) along the trails. **Note:** This feature is not available on Trailmap.fi.
+Disabling this option will provide a more Trailmap-like experience.
+Enabling it offers clear text indications of the surface type.
-- **Display path opacity**: Toggle path opacity based on trail visibility.
+- **Display Path Opacity Based on Visibility:** Toggle path opacity based on trail visibility.
+This setting adjusts the transparency of paths to reflect how visible they are, based on the `trail_visibility` tag. **Note:** This feature is not available on Trailmap.fi.
+Disabling this option will provide a more Trailmap-like experience.
+Enabling it helps to quickly assess trail visibility.

+> [!IMPORTANT]
-By default, all these options are enabled except `Display surface on a separate path`.
+> By default, all these options are enabled except `Display Surface on Separate Path`.
 You can disable any of these options based on your preference.
+If you have all the options enabled and you are examining a map with many MTB trails, especially those that also include `mtb:scale:uphill` data, the view can become very cluttered.
+Disabling unnecessary settings is recommended to improve clarity.
+Adjust the visibility of trail attributes according to your specific needs to create a more manageable and clear map view.
+This will help you focus on the most relevant information and ensure an efficient mapping process.

+---

+## Project Background

+As an OSM contributor since 2010, I have focused on mapping natural features and trails suitable for mountain biking.
+My passion for outdoor activities such as mountain biking, gravel riding, road cycling, canoeing, and general nature exploration has deeply influenced my contributions.
+I am also an enthusiastic map researcher and editor.
+Combining my love for the outdoors with mapping has made it clear that there is a need for better tools to visualize and edit trail data.

+Finally in 2024, I recognized the need for a tool to better visualize MTB trail data in JOSM.
+Despite JOSM being a powerful editor, it can be challenging to get a clear overview of trail conditions and difficulty without switching between different map layers or external services that can visualize trail data.

+Inspired by the detailed and user-friendly visual style of Trailmap.fi, I embarked on a project to create a similar style for JOSM.
+The goal was to bring the clarity and detail of Trailmap.fi into the JOSM environment, making it easier for contributors to see how their edits would appear on MTB-focused platforms.
+This project was my first attempt at using the MapCSS language, which presented its own set of challenges due to its complexity and lack of comprehensive documentation.
+Despite these hurdles, I was determined to create a useful tool for the mapping community.

+The development process involved carefully examining maps on Trailmap.fi and manually translating what I observed into MapCSS.
+I did not have access to Trailmap.fi’s code or any automated tools to assist in this process.
+Instead, it was a meticulous task of visual inspection and manual coding to ensure that the style closely matched the appearance of Trailmap.fi.
+This approach means that while the style aims to replicate the visual elements of Trailmap.fi, it is not an exact copy, and some elements may look different.

+The main objective of this style is to provide immediate visual feedback on map edits within JOSM, ensuring the accurate representation of trail data.
+This MTB Trailmap Style includes features such as color-coded trail difficulty levels, indicators for uphill difficulty, text labels for MTB difficulty and surface information, and visualization of trail width and visibility.
+These enhancements offer a comprehensive view of trail conditions directly within JOSM, streamlining the mapping process and improving accuracy for MTB mapping platforms like Trailmap.fi, MTBmap.no, and other MTB mapping services that utilize similar OSM data.

+By using this map style, map editors can see real-time previews of their edits, eliminating the need to wait for updates on external services, which can take hours or even days.
+This makes the tool invaluable for anyone involved in mapping MTB trails, ensuring that edits are consistent and accurately reflected across different platforms.
+Its global applicability means it can benefit MTB mapping efforts worldwide, supporting various platforms and communities dedicated to mountain biking.

+>[!CAUTION]
+>This style is not an exact copy of Trailmap.fi nor based on their code.
+It has been developed through visual inspection to closely match its appearance.
+While some elements may be rendered differently, the primary objective is to offer a helpful tool for OSM map editors using JOSM to better visualize their contributions.
+Users should not expect a perfect one-to-one replication, but rather a practical and useful representation for map editing purposes.
+Not all elements from Trailmap.fi are rendered the same way.
+The focus has been on ensuring that mtb:scale is displayed accurately, while trail visibility and trail width are approximations.
+Additional features such as mtb:scale:uphill, trail surface information and text labels for trails have been added, which are not found in Trailmap.fi.
+>
 ---

 ## Contribution